ayuranjan/Git-Basics/README.md

 STEPS TO KEEP A FORKED REPOSITORY UPDATED : -
 1. Go to terminal
 2. cd path to the local directory path
-3. git remote add upstream url ( of the repository forked ) - this is needed for the first time only .
+3. git remote add upstream url ( of the repository from where you  forked ) - this is needed for the first time only .
-4. git pull upstream main -- this need to be done everytime you want the updated project .
+4. git pull upstream main(or master) -- this need to be done everytime you want the updated project .

 Steps to push a file into a new repository :-
 1. go to terminal and change directory to the path of the project/folder